 There are many differences between early childhood centres and school settings, which is why starting school can be an anxious time for all involved.
 Your child will be meeting a new group of friends and their routine will change.
 It is also a very exciting time, as each day your child will learn to work and play with other children, while facing new and exciting challenges.
 Whilst visiting and during the time your child is in the New Entrant class our specialist programme, taught by Mrs McKenzie, provides your child with the experiences and skills they need to form relationships with their new classmates and teacher.
 These skills will help to set your child up for the rest of their schooling life.

 When your child starts school, they will enter our New Entrant classroom (Korimako), which has small groups and specific learning intentions.
 In the classroom our focus is to build a solid foundation of literacy, numeracy and social skills.
 These social skills foster independence, self-confidence, resilience and a love of learning.
 Each day your child will be responsible for their own learning and self-management.
-Mrs McKenzie will guide them on how to look after their belongings and how to take responsibility for items that need to come home to support their learning.
-As well as literacy, numeracy and social skills, we understand that physical skills and movement is a huge part of your child's development and this is woven into our daily programme through play-based provocations.
+Mrs McKenzie will guide them on how to look after their belongings and how to take responsibility for items that need to come home to support learning.
+As well as literacy (Structure Literacy), numeracy and social skills (learning through play), we understand that physical skills and movement is a huge part of your child's development and this is woven into our daily programme through play-based provocations.
 Each day we have high expectations of all children and ensure that they are reaching their full potential.

 Your child will begin pre-school visits approximately 3 weeks before they are due to start school.
 These visits are designed to make the transition to school a smoother process for your child.
 Our school visits programme provides opportunities for children to be involved in a variety of experiences so they know what being at school is like.
 We also run a Jump Start programme, where we invite 4 year old’s into school on an afternoon in term 4 to get to know Mrs McKenzie and other children in a relaxed environment.
 Please check our web calendar, on our website, for dates and times each term.
 Remember school is one of life’s most wonderful adventures, the journey has evolved and changed over the years.
 Be positive about learning and the opportunities school brings.
 If you have any questions or would like an enrolment packed posted to you, please contact Courtney McKenzie directly on firstname.lastname@example.org or phone the school office on 03 6858 504.